vizdata-f21/project-2-viz_biz/README.md

 these colors based on their likings and to understand how a new color scheme changes the vision of the art.

-To do this, we will use the 'checkboxGroupInput' in the UI interface to allow users to select four colors out of list of multiple color options.
+To do this, we will use the `checkboxGroupInput` in the UI interface to allow users to select four colors out of list of multiple color options.
 If the user picks more than four colors, only the first four colors will show up.
 If the user uses less than four colors, the boxes corresponding to the missing color will show up blank (i.e. white).